HECBioSim/Longbow/README.rst

 Support
 =======

-Support for any issues arising from using Longbow, whether these are questions, to report bug or to suggest new ideas.
-You should use the Longbow forums here:
+Support for any issues arising from using Longbow, whether these are questions, to report a bug or to suggest new ideas.
+You should use the Longbow forums
+here:

 http://www.hecbiosim.ac.uk/longbow-support